dwmkerr/crosswords-js/README.md

 npm run dev:prod
 ```

-## Keyboard Functionality
+## Keyboard functionality

 _You can also find these keyboard shortcuts in the [documentation][48]_

+These are the default shortcuts:

 - **Left**/**Right**/**Up**/**Down**: Move (if possible) to the cell in the direction specified.
 - **Space**: Move to the next cell in the focused clue, if one exists.
+- **Shift+Space**: Move to the previous cell in the focused clue, if one exists.
 - **Delete**: Delete the current cell.
 - **Backspace**: Delete the current cell, and move to the previous cell in the focused clue, if one exists.
-- **Tab**: Move to the first cell of the next clue, 'wrapping' to the first clue.
+- **Tab**: Move to the first cell of the next clue, 'wrapping' to the first clue in the opposite direction.
-- **Shift+Tab**: Move to the last cell of the previous clue, 'wrapping' to the last clue.
+- **Shift+Tab**: Move to the last cell of the previous clue, 'wrapping' to the last clue in the opposite direction.
 - **A**-**Z**: Enter the character.
 Not locale aware!
 - **Enter**: At a clue intersection, switch between across and down.

+You can **override** the default shortcuts by create your own `eventBinding` sets.
+This is described in an [API use case][54].

-## Crossword Definition Tips
+## Crossword definition tips

-**How do I create a clue which spans multiple parts of a crossword?**
+### 1. How do I create a clue which spans multiple parts of a crossword? ([multi-segment clue][51])

 This is a little fiddly.
 I have tried to ensure the syntax is as close to what a reader would see in a printed crossword to make this as clear as possible.
 Here is an example: